Developmental Architecture

 Much like the structure of a building, the lower levels support the floors above them.
 When earlier developmental layers lack coherence, the higher layers must compensate, often creating strain in perception, identity, and relationship.

-As foundational capacities—such as safety, needs, agency, and belonging—become more stable in the body, the higher functions of expression, perception, and witnessing begin to organize more naturally.
+As foundational capacities—such as safety, aliveness, agency, and belonging—become more stable in the body, the higher functions of expression, perception, and witnessing begin to organize more naturally.

 Rather than constructing something new, the work restores the structural coherence that allows the full architecture of human development to stand.